shashankravi96/Wearables-Project-for-Coursera/CodeBook.md

 After which, the activity labels have been changed from numbers 1-6, to that in activity_labels.txt, and only the columns that represent the mean or standard deviation of a particular physical quantity are selected, and these variables are given their appropriate names, as in variables_wear.txt.

 Then, the final product is a tidy dataset with means of all the remaining columns grouped first by activity and then by subject.
-The final data set is wear_sum_mean.csv.
+The final data set is wear_sum_mean.txt.